liewrichmond/maiBag/README.md

 # mailBag
 A email client built using Typescript.
 The code written here follows Frank Zammetti's Full Stack Web Development book, but I fixed some bugs within it.
 Most notably:
 - Not retreiving the entire mail list (takes too long)
-- Lists items in reverse chronological order (Latest mail first)
+- Lists items in reverse chronological order (Latest mail first).
+If you'd like to get that cringe feeling from reading things from many years ago, I could reverse the order again

 This was done mostly as a way to get my feet wet with Typescript and fullstack web dev.
 I feel like I achieved this as I leveraged what I learned here to make more projects.
 Thanks Mr.Frank Zammetti.